Diplomatic Aircraft Clearance Procedures for Foreign State Aircraft To Operate in United States National Airspace

 m.
 If applicable, describe all weapons and ammunition transported on the flight by serial number and amount.
 This section is mainly for weapons transported by individuals and not for bulk weapons being transported as cargo, although they too are required to be identified as such.

-1. The clearance is valid only for the itinerary as approved by PM/ISO and specified in the diplomatic clearance request.
+1. The clearance is valid only for the itinerary as approved by PM/GPI and specified in the diplomatic clearance request.

 2. A Federal Aviation Administration (FAA) routing authorization is required in advance of any state aircraft operation by the following special interest countries: Cuba, Iran, the Democratic People’s Republic of Korea (North Korea), the People's Republic of China, the Russian Federation, Sudan, and Syria.
 Foreign government embassies of these countries must request and receive specific routing authorizations from the FAA.
 The FAA point of contact is shown in section E.

-3. An aircraft may not land at an airport that has not been specified on the diplomatic clearance request and approved in advance by PM/ISO.
+3. An aircraft may not land at an airport that has not been specified on the diplomatic clearance request and approved in advance by PM/GPI.
 The port of entry must be an airfield routinely serviced by U.S. Customs and Border Protection.
-It is the foreign government’s responsibility to submit a complete manifest of both crew and passengers to CBP at the port of entry prior to the aircraft’s arrival.
+It is the foreign government’s responsibility to submit a complete manifest of both crew and passengers to CBP at the port of entry.

-4. Countries wishing to land at a U.S. military installation also must have specific permission from the appropriate U.S. military service headquarters and be issued an aircraft military landing authorization number (MLAN).
-In addition, most military airfields require the issuance of a Prior Permission Required (PPR), number from the base of intended landing before final approval is provided.
-The U.S. military service headquarters will normally request, receive and enter the PPR into the DCAS system.
+4. Countries wishing to land at a U.S. military installation also must have specific permission from the appropriate U.S. military service headquarters and be issued a MLAN.
+In addition, most military airfields require the issuance of a PPR number from the base of intended landing before final approval is provided.
+The U.S. military service headquarters will normally request, receive, and enter the PPR into the DCAS system.
 It is imperative that the requestor understand that the aircraft is NOT approved for landing at a military installation until the DCN, MLAN, and PPRs are issued and entered into DCAS.
-For changes to the DCN request, please specifically annotate in the “Comments” section of the DCAS form.
-For example: Charleston AFB removed from itinerary and Dover AFB added; Landing time at Joint Base Andrews delayed 4 hours; aircraft tail number changed; HAZMAT added for delivery to Dover AFB, etc
+For changes to the DCN request, please specifically annotate in the “Comments” section of the DCN form.
+For example: Charleston AFB removed from itinerary and Dover AFB added; Landing time at Andrews AFB delayed 4 hours; aircraft tail number changed; HAZMAT added for delivery to Dover AFB, etc.

 a.
 Washington National-Ronald Reagan Airport (KDCA) is NOT authorized for arrival or departure of foreign state aircraft.